huggingface/blog/megatron-training.md

 ```
 This will use [accelerate](https://huggingface.co/docs/accelerate/index) library behind the scenes to automatically dispatch the model weights across the devices you have available (GPUs, CPU RAM).

-Disclaimer: We have shown that anybody can use Megatron-LM to train language models.
-The question is whether you should use it for all use-cases.
-Megatron-LM framework obviously adds some time overhead because of the extra preprocessing and conversion steps.
-So it is important that you decide for your case and given your model size which framework is more appropriate.
+Disclaimer: We have shown that anyone can use Megatron-LM to train language models.
+The question is when to use it.
+This framework obviously adds some time overhead because of the extra preprocessing and conversion steps.
+So it is important that you decide which framework is more appropriate for your case and model size.
 We recommend trying it for pre-training models or extended fine-tuning, but probably not for shorter fine-tuning of medium-sized models.
+The `Trainer` API and `accelerate` library are also very handy for model training, they are device-agnostic and gives significant flexibility to the users.

 Congratulations 🎉 now you know how to train a GPT2 model in Megatron-LM and make it supported by `transformers`!